JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 ## napi limitations

 One of the main issues with napi (or any rust FFI) is that some “rustisms” don't transfer well to JS/TS.
-For example JS uses exceptions and not Result so any napi function returning a result will throw an error in node.
-Similar issue for option which just becomes `undefined | T`.
+For example, JS uses exceptions and not `Result` so any napi function returning a result will throw an error in node.
+Similar issue for `Option` which just becomes `undefined | T`.
 Would be cool if napi had a feature flag to make rust results be exposed as a https://github.com/supermacro/neverthrow result or a similar lib.

-The other main issue is there is overhead involved when passing large/complex type between node and rust.
+The other main issue is there is overhead involved when passing large/complex types between node and rust.
 Rust needs to serialize/deserialize the JS types into a format it can use.
 There are workarounds like using buffers/typed arrays but that requires some manual work on both ends to manually serialize/deserialize the objects.
-In the [napi v3](https://github.com/napi-rs/napi-rs/issues/1493) goals they plan on adding ways to make working around this simpler.
+In the [napi v3](https://github.com/napi-rs/napi-rs/issues/1493) goals, they plan on adding ways to make working around this simpler.

-Lastly there is currently only [experimental JS generator support](https://docs.rs/napi/latest/napi/iterator/trait.Generator.html) (with no docs on it that I can find), and no support for async generators/node streams.
+Lastly, there is currently only [experimental JS generator support](https://docs.rs/napi/latest/napi/iterator/trait.Generator.html) (with no docs on it that I can find), and no support for async generators/node streams.
 While you could manually add JS code to support these would be much nicer if napi did it for you.
 Stream support is planned for v3, so hopefully the others will follow.

 ## Wrap up

-Overall napi is very useable and with my limited use of cross language FFI tools, it has had the nicest user experience.
+Overall napi is very useable and with my limited use of cross-language FFI tools, it has had the nicest user experience.
 While it has limitations/some issues overall nothing major is in your way from exposing very useable and performant code if you put in a little extra work.